How do I apply?

 What are my chances of getting accepted into the program?

-If I am accepted into the program, what are my next steps?
+If I am accepted into the program, what is my next step?

-Acceptance letters typically are sent out the end of June.
-Read the acceptance letter and all additional information very carefully as instructions on next steps will be included.
+Acceptance notifications are typically sent out sometime in July.
+Read the acceptance letter and all additional information very carefully as instructions on 'next steps' will be included.

 Can I attend this program part time?